 Now, Dunstable Downs just reminds me of being a kid.
 We used to go here a lot, and whilst Daisy was still a baby we’d bring her here and go for a nice long walk.
 It’s the scenery that gets me every time – if you’ve been to Dunstable Downs then I’m sure you’ll agree that it’s just beautiful.
 They have a little shop and a cafe that you can head into if you need to shelter from the wind or the cold – talking of wind – it’s the perfect place to fly a kite!
 Be sure to keep an eye on the National Trust website to see what events they have on – there’s usually always something interesting to do depending on the time of year!

 Before you head to Shaw’s Corner you should be aware that it is a very small site.
 Nonetheless, it’s a great place to spend a morning or afternoon wandering about the gardens and the house.
-What I loved about Shaw’s Corner is that it has a lot of history – Playwright, politician and philosopher George Bernard Shaw lived in this Edwardian villa for over 40 years from 1906.
+What I loved about Shaw’s Corner is that it has a lot of history – Playwright, politician, and philosopher George Bernard Shaw lived in this Edwardian villa for over 40 years from 1906.
 70 years ago he was one of the most famous, most photographed and most quoted men in the world.
 His home is left pretty much exactly how he left it – you can wander from room to room getting a feel for the gorgeous house and the life he lived.
-There’s also a garden shed he transformed into his work space so he could escape from the home to work.
+There are also a few custom sheds dotted around the site that he transformed into his workspace so he could escape from the home to work.
 It was a little less modern than the kind of office shed you can get today, but you can attempt to spin this shed around in the garden, and my little one found this great fun.
 There’s a little shop and some deck chairs that you can relax on in front of the green.